Skip to content

 self- --today (Step1: (sync

-distills) (infer=False, yesterday MEMORY.md)
+distills) (infer=True, yesterday MEMORY.md)

 direct text) diary +